Our Assemblies & Conferences

 Experts and conference participants continued discussing the roles and means the cultural sector and its policies offer to the mediation of those crises.
 What role do democracy, cultural education and freedom of artistic expression play in crises management?
 Finally, members of the Compendium community and guests shared different methods and strategies to enhance change and modification.

-Assembly 2019 in Paris, France
+Conference and Assembly 2019: Paris, France

 Hosted by the Ministry of Culture

-On Wednesday June 5th and Thursday June 6th, more than 50 attendees participated in and took lessons from six main sessions, including those revolving around the theme Imagining the Cultural Policy Future.
+On Wednesday June 5th and Thursday June 6th, more than 50 attendees participated in and took lessons from six main sessions, including those revolving around the conference theme Imagining the Cultural Policy Future.

 In her keynote speech on the opening day, Professor Eleonora Belfiore argued that cultural policy models are facing a moral crisis, referring to the systematic exploitation of cultural workers contributing to the publicly funded practice: “This problem might be resolved if we work collaboratively on an activist research agenda in which public cultural institutions and funders should be held accountable in the name of fairness and social justice.”

-Assembly 2018 in Rijeka, Croatia
+Conference and Assembly 2018: Rijeka, Croatia

 Hosted by Rijeka 2020 with the support of the Ministry of Culture and Media, the City of Rijeka and the Council of Europe